 Center for Nutritional Healing

 What is oxalate?
-Oxalate is a molecule created by plants to protect them from being eaten by bugs.
+Oxalate is a molecule created by plants to protect them from being eaten by bugs and animals.
 It also helps the plant regulate calcium.
 When these plants are eaten by humans, oxalate can take the form of glass-like crystals in the gut and may be distributed anywhere in the body including the kidneys, intestines, bladder, soft tissues, joints, even the circulatory system, heart and brain.
 Oxalates are very harmful and can even be lethal.
 In a 2016 webinar, William Shaw, PhD, of Great Plains Laboratory called it “probably the most important unrecognized medical factor that’s going on today.”

 What conditions are caused by oxalate?
 Most kidney stones are made of oxalate crystals.
 Other conditions that may be related to oxalate include fibromyalgia, vulvodynia, autism, heart disease, any chronic pain condition, digestive problems, and more.

 What plant foods contain oxalate?
 Common foods with the highest concentration of oxalate include spinach, beets, rhubarb, eggplant and many more vegetables, soy, most legumes, grains, many fruits, most nuts, most seeds, most teas, many spices, many fruits, some sweeteners and chocolate.
 But don’t dismay, foods low in oxalate are listed below!